Ashraful2425/Fingerprint-recognition/README.md

 ## F.  RESULT AND CONCLUSION

-Detecting COVID-19 face masks with OpenCV in real-time
+Detecting Fingerprint masks with OpenCV in real-time

-You can then launch the mask detector in real-time video streams using the following command:
+You can then launch the fingerprint detector in real-time video streams using the following command:
 - $ python detect_mask_video.py
 - [INFO] loading face detector model...
 - INFO] loading face mask detector model...